JahsiasWhite/AudioShape/README.md

 16. Add tailwindCSS, it should reduce a lot of the duplicate CSS
 17. Progress bar for the youtube download
 18. Videos tab.
 Just another songList but showing only mp4 files
+19. Fix how Spotify songs are saved.
+Right now its doing extra stuff to get the artist.
+I should send data somehow of the song data (title, artist, album) to be used when its finished downloading from youtube.
+Maybe just use a callback?
+20. On spotify -> display if song/playlist is already downloaded

 999 Easy file/song sharing